Azure/azure-sdk-for-go/sdk/data/aztables/README.md

 ## Key concepts
-Common uses of the Table service included:
+Common uses of the table service include:
 * Storing TBs of structured data capable of serving web scale applications
 * Storing datasets that do not require complex joins, foreign keys, or stored procedures and can be de-normalized for fast access
 * Quickly querying data using a clustered index